 Regardless of their ages, you can always find ways to incorporate the kids into your workouts.
 Including the kids is also a great way to introduce them to a fit and healthy lifestyle from a young age.
 Watching mom do her daily workout (and joining in) sets a great example.

 For those with younger babies, I recommend an Ergo baby carrier.
-I have the classic Ergo carrier which I absolutely love and use every day.
+I have the classic Ergo carrier, pictured below, which I absolutely love and use every day.
+When my son was tiny, I also used the infant insert.
+I recommend using this if your baby is less than 12lbs for the extra support it provides.

 Because the babies weight is evenly distributed between the hips and shoulders, it’s very comfortable and it definitely doesn’t feel like I’m carrying an extra 22lbs.